Monthly Archives: July 2020

 Book – Lighthouses and Coastal Attractions in Southern New England: Connecticut, Rhode Island, Massachusetts

-My book, Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts, provides unique human interest stories from each of the 92 lighthouses, along with plenty of indoor and outdoor coastal attractions you can explore.
-These include whale-watching excursions, lighthouse tours, windjammer sailing tours, and adventures, unique parks and museums, and even lighthouses you can stay overnight.
-You’ll also find plenty of stories of shipwrecks and rescues.
-Lighthouses and their nearby attractions are divided into regions, and you’ll also find plenty of stories of hauntings around lighthouses, like the one mentioned above.
+Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts.
+This 300-page book provides memorable human interest stories from each of the 92 lighthouses.
+You can explore plenty of indoor and outdoor coastal attractions, including whale-watching excursions, lighthouse tours, windjammer sailing tours, parks, museums, and even lighthouses where you can stay overnight.
+You’ll also find plenty of stories of hauntings around lighthouses.

 Book - Lighthouses and Coastal Attractions in Northern New England: New Hampshire, Maine, Vermont